CamDavidsonPilon/lifelines/README.md

 *lifelines* is a pure Python implementation of the best parts of survival analysis.
 We'd love to hear if you are using *lifelines*, please ping me at [@cmrn_dp](https://twitter.com/Cmrn_DP) and let me know your thoughts on the library.

 ## Installation:

 ####Dependencies:

-The usual Python data stack: numpy, scipy, pandas (a modern version please), matplotlib
+The usual Python data stack: Numpy, Scipy, Pandas (a modern version please), Matplotlib

 #### Installing